airinnova/framat/docs/source/api/model_api.rst

    :align: left
    :alt: description

-*Description*: Specify the number nodes between to named nodes
+Define the number of element for the beam object.
+The number will          apply to the whole polygonal chain.
+Note that the number is only          approximate, and the actual element number is determined by the          number and location of the named nodes.

 .. image:: https://raw.githubusercontent.com/airinnova/model-framework/master/src/mframework/ressources/icons/point.svg
    :align: left
    :alt: singleton

-*Singleton*: False
+*Singleton*: True

 .. image:: https://raw.githubusercontent.com/airinnova/model-framework/master/src/mframework/ressources/icons/lifebuoy.svg
    :align: left